 Professor Shahidha Bari

 BiographyShahidha Bari is Professor of Fashion Cultures and Histories at London College of Fashion.
 She started her career reading English at King’s College Cambridge, where she was awarded a PhD in poetry and philosophy.
-Shahidha’s research interests range across the fields of literature, art and film, with special interests in feminism, psychoanalysis and phenomenology.
+Shahidha’s research interests range across the fields of literature, art and film, with special interests in feminism, global fashion, sensory or embodied fashion and phenomenology.

 Alongside her academic research, Shahidha is an experienced broadcaster and critic.
 She is the regular presenter of BBC Radio 3’s Arts and Ideas programme, Free Thinking, and an occasional presenter of BBC Radio 4’s Front Row.
+She presents documentaries on BBC TV, including hosting the topical arts programme, Inside Culture on BBC 2.
 You can read her reviews in The Observer, The Guardian, The Financial Times, Times Literary Supplement and Frieze magazine, where she contributes regularly.

 Shahidha sits on the editorial boards of New Formations: Journal of Culture, Politics and Theory, and the Fashion Studies journal.
-She is a member of the advisory group at the Royal Institute and was a trustee of the educational charity, Arts Emergency.
+She is the occasional host of The Gucci Podcast.

 Shahidha welcomes students for MA and PhD research supervision both in the areas of cultural studies, art theory, film and literature, and especially new work in phenomenology, materialism and feminism.